cohyunoh/MKS22X-FinalProject/README.md

 Got arrows to stay in bounds but could not rotate them properly The Player can now hold and use all items in the game, just needs animations Finished locked doors

+Day 17 6/4
+Samson:
+Continued working on and finished shops
+Shops display items as well as messages about how much money you are missing if you don't have enough Purchased items go to player inventory after purchase Cleaned up the menus
+Added comments for legibility purposes
+Added instructions on how to play